MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/corporate-portal-and-extranet-sites-design-samples.md

 - Two application servers

-- Two database servers with SQL Server installed and configured to support SQL Server clustering, mirroring, or AlwaysOn.
-AlwaysOn requires SQL Server 2012.
+- Two database servers with SQL Server installed and configured to support SQL Server clustering, mirroring, or Always On.
+Always On requires SQL Server 2012.

 The concept of front-end and application server is different in SharePoint Server 2016, see [Overview of MinRole Server Roles in SharePoint Server](../install/overview-of-minrole-server-roles-in-sharepoint-server.md)